 7.3.1.
-Sensitivity Analysis for Forecasting Ocean Models
+Sensitivity Analysis

-Participants: Eric Blayo, Laurent Gilquin, Céline Helbert, François-Xavier Le Dimet, Elise Arnaud, Simon Nanty, Maëlle Nodet, Clémentine Prieur, Laurence Viry, Federico Zertuche.
+Participants: Eric Blayo, Laurent Gilquin, François-Xavier Le Dimet, Elise Arnaud, Maëlle Nodet, Clémentine Prieur, Laurence Viry.

 7.3.1.1.
 Scientific context

 Forecasting geophysical systems require complex models, which sometimes need to be coupled, and which make use of data assimilation.
 The objective of this project is, for a given output of such a system, to identify the most influential parameters, and to evaluate the effect of uncertainty in input parameters on model output.
 Existing stochastic tools are not well suited for high dimension problems (in particular time-dependent problems), while deterministic tools are fully applicable but only provide limited information.
 So the challenge is to gather expertise on one hand on numerical approximation and control of Partial Differential Equations, and on the other hand on stochastic methods for sensitivity analysis, in order to develop and design innovative stochastic solutions to study high dimension models and to propose new hybrid approaches combining the stochastic and deterministic methods.